ibm-cloud-docs/power-iaas/ha-dr-public-cloud.md

 Host failure recovery:

 - Does not restart a pinned VSI.
-Pinning virtual server instances to specific hosts results in extended downtime because the recovery depends on the time taken to repair the failed host.
+Pinning VSIs to specific hosts results in extended downtime because the recovery depends on the time that is taken to repair the failed host.
 To minimize downtime, ensure that VSIs are not pinned to a host.
 For more information, see [What does VSI pinning do?](/docs/power-iaas?topic=power-iaas-powervs-faqs#pinning).

 - Does not restart a VSI in a server placement group that uses an affinity policy and includes other VSIs that are hard-pinned to the host.
 Affinity policies require all VSIs in the group to remain on the same host.
 A hard-pinned VSI prevents the VSIs in the group from moving to another host.

 - Restarts the VSI on another host with a different physical serial number.
 If your software depends on serial numbers, consider using virtual serial numbers (VSN) for IBM i, depending on your independent software vendor (ISV) licensing policies.

 ## PowerHA SystemMirror for AIX Standard Edition
 {: #ha-dr-ha-standard}